 All Biblical Wisdom Literature Points to Jesus

 Proverbs points the wise reader on the path of life, as they learn from their earthly father and mother.
 Then Jesus came to point us to the Father who will never leave us and who will always instruct us.
 Jesus is the true wisdom of God, who reveals our true Father.

 Ecclesiastes meets the wise reader much farther down the path, and warns them against being seduced by false sources of satisfaction.
 Then Jesus came and announced that whoever believes in him will drink and never thirst again (Jn 4:13–14; 7:38).
 Jesus does not merely give, but is himself, the only true source of satisfaction.

 Job meets the wise reader in the midst of unimaginable suffering and confusion.
 Job reminds them that God is still good, even when they cannot connect the dots.
 Then Jesus came, as the true and better Job, who willingly threw himself into the greatest suffering, who deserved it least.
 And all for the sake of rescuing those who deserved it most.

 Wisdom is not a burden to bear alone.
 Rather, wisdom is actually an invitation to follow Jesus as he leads us in paths of life for his name’s sake (Ps 23:3).
 The Wisdom Literature is not ultimately an invitation to assimilate a series of propositions in order to “know right, do right,” but rather the Wisdom Literature is an invitation to know a person whose burden is light and who offers rest for weary souls (Matt 11:20–30).

-And if you’re a preacher, struggling to preach on wisdom literature, check out these great books on preaching.
+And if you’re a preacher, struggling to preach on wisdom literature, consider taking a look at some helpful study Bibles or check out these great books on preaching.